AEA/SPC Rules

 1. Forfeits, any team that forfeits a game will automatically lose/forfeit all of their remaining games by a final score of 3-0 (one goal per period).
 Any team that forfeits will also lose the opportunity to play in the finals/championship as well.
 Forfeited teams will be expected to play all remaining games on their schedule and pay their tournament fees in full.
 If the forfeited team and it’s players fail to comply they will be banned from an future AEA events.
 Individual players may rectify directly with the AEA to "lift" banned status.
 (Established: 2020)

 2. No non-rostered players or guest are allowed on the bench with a tournament team, unless they are a coach.
+No minors (under 18 years of age) are allowed on the benches or penalty boxes.

 3. Helmets, gloves, shin guards, elbow pads, hockey pants are all required.
 Face shields/cages and shoulder pads are optional, but strongly suggested.